ethereum/consensus-specs/specs/altair/validator.md

 ##### Prepare sync committee signature

-If a validator is in the current sync committee (i.e. `is_assigned_to_sync_committee()` above returns `True`), then for every slot in the current sync committee period the validator should prepare a `SyncCommitteeSignature` according to the logic in `get_sync_committee_signature` as soon as they have determined the head block of the current slot.
+If a validator is in the current sync committee (i.e. `is_assigned_to_sync_committee()` above returns `True`), then for every slot in the current sync committee period, the validator should prepare a `SyncCommitteeSignature` according to the logic in `get_sync_committee_signature` as soon as they have determined the head block of the current slot.

 This logic is triggered upon the same conditions as when producing an attestation.
 Meaning, a sync committee member should produce and broadcast a `SyncCommitteeSignature` either when (a) the validator has received a valid block from the expected block proposer for the current `slot` or (b) one-third of the slot has transpired (`SECONDS_PER_SLOT / 3` seconds after the start of the slot) -- whichever comes first.